tokern/piicatcher/README.md

 PiiCatcher finds PII data in your databases.
 It scans all the columns in your database and files in your storage.

+Check out [AWS Glue & Lake Formation Privilege Analyzer](https://tokern.io/blog/lake-glue-access-analyzer) for an example of how piicatcher is used in production.

 ## Quick Start